nnzhaocs/DupHunter/README.md

 We use github to maintain our code and use docker hub to maintain our registry image.

-# Below is the readme from Docker Distribution.You can simply igron it!
+# Below is the readme from Docker Distribution.You can simply ignore it!
 # Distribution

 The Docker toolset to pack, ship, store, and deliver content.